Yugoslav corn scandal: European trial

 In November 1986, the European Commission pressured the Greek government to provide an explanation for the scandal.
 However, their request was publicly denied by the Minister of Foreign Affairs, Karolos Papoulias.
 In 1987, the European Commission imposed a fine on Greece of $2.5 million for the illegal transaction.
-The European Commission brought the case before the European Court of Justice, marking the first instance of the 12-nation European Community being defrauded by one of its members.
-The particular scandal placed the Greek diplomats and bankers in a difficult position within the European Community, since the culprit was the Greek government rather than an individual; a Greek banker stated, "This really hurt our image".
+The European Commission brought the case before the European Court of Justice, marking the first recorded instance of the 12-nation European Community being defrauded by a member state.
+The scandal placed the Greek diplomats and bankers in a difficult position within the European Community, since the culprit was the Greek government rather than an individual.
 The Greek government refused to participate in the trial proceedings.
 European investigations found at least two fraudulent corn shipments; the second shipment was 11,000 tons of corn arriving by train to Thessaloniki and loaded onto a cargo ship to be sold in Belgium as Greek corn.
-On 21 September 1989, the trial concluded without the participation of the Greek government, which was fined $3.8 million, which included the initial fine, the expenses of the court, and interest.
+On 21 September 1989, the trial concluded without the participation of the Greek government, which was fined $3.8 million, a figure that included the initial fine, the expenses of the court, and interest.

-June elections
+June elections and Greek trial

 PASOK lost in the June 1989 elections due in part to the Koskotas scandal, which implicated PASOK members, and the over 200 scandals reported over the course of PASOK administrations from 1981 to 1989.
 The conservative New Democracy and the united leftist parties under Synaspismos, despite being on opposite ideological sides and having fought against each other in the Greek Civil War (1946–1949), formed a coalition government committed to cleansing the state ("Catharsis") of corruption scandals associated with members of PASOK.